 Terroni is well known in the city for serving up top notch Italian fare, making it the perfect spot for pizza and pasta lovers.
-So far as space is concerned, it’s got tons.
+So far as space is concerned, it’s got tons, making it and ideal location for a wedding rehearsal dinner in Toronto.
 There are four levels of event areas, ranging from intimate to downright massive.
 The most popular choices are the Tinello Alcove, (which can seat ten guests), the Ufficio (which can seat up to 14 people) and the Cantina (which is good for groups of around 50).

 Canoe (66 Wellington Street West)

 Oliver & Bonacini owns many of Toronto’s top eateries, including the prestigious 54th floor restaurant, Canoe.
 It’s menu is stacked with contemporary Canadian fare, like Newfoundland cod, Ontario beef rib eye and Alberta lamb saddle - making it ideal for those who are fans of local eats.
 Its private dining rooms can accommodate up to 60 guests and flaunt stellar views of the bustling city below and Lake Ontario.